kayP105/ENDEE_ASSIGNMENT/README.md

 - perform approximate nearest-neighbor (ANN) search
 - retrieve semantically similar data efficiently

-In modern AI systems, Endee acts as the **semantic memory layer**, enabling applications such as:
+In modern AI systems, Endee acts as the enables applications such as:

 - semantic search
 - document retrieval
 - recommendation systems
 - retrieval-augmented generation (RAG)
 - agentic AI workflows

-In this project, Endee serves as the **single source of semantic truth**.
+-
 <img width="1905" height="463" alt="image" src="https://github.com/user-attachments/assets/7658824d-c82b-427c-9d61-7263fedaa291" />

 ---

 ## What is a Vector Database?

-A **vector database** is a specialized database built to store and query **vector embeddings** — numerical representations of unstructured data such as text, documents, images, audio, or code.
+A **vector database** is a specialized database built to store and query vector embeddings which are numerical representations of unstructured data such as text, documents, images, audio, or code.

 Embedding models convert data into vectors such that: